 → What you can learn from the Perkins Twins.

-Seven things we can learn from Tim Tebow
+What young people can learn from Tim

 In his book Through My Eyes, Tebow shared his struggles while in the book “Shaken,” he relates how our true identity in Christ can help us conquer life’s storms.
 His last book, This is the Day, aims to ignite your passion in life and part of that is meeting the “right one.”